SAVOR: Skill Affordance Learning from Visuo-Haptic Perception for Robot-Assisted Bite Acquisition: Experiments

-FLAIR selects skills based on predefined food categories, achieving 38.2\% average SR and 73.4\% SR3.
+FLAIR selects skills based on predefined food categories, achieving 38.2\% average AE and 73.4\% SR3.
 It performs well on stereotypical items (e.g., banana), but fails on atypical foods such as raw avocado, where category-based reasoning leads to inappropriate actions (e.g., skewering instead of scooping).
-VLM improves upon FLAIR, achieving 44.1\% average SR and 81.0\% SR3 by inferring food properties from visual input.
+VLM improves upon FLAIR, achieving 43.8\% average AE and 81.0\% SR3 by inferring food properties from visual input.
 However, it struggles with visually ambiguous or dynamically changing items, such as misclassifying avocado or failing to detect firmness changes in cooling chicken nuggets.
-Similarly, SayCan achieves only 36.2\% average SR and 73.4\% SR3, often oscillating between skewer and scoop skills.
-Without compact physical property representations, the end-to-end policy generalizes poorly, reaching 42.7\% average SR and 81.8\% SR3.
+Similarly, SayCan achieves only 36.2\% average AE and 73.4\% SR3, often oscillating between skewer and scoop skills.
+Without compact physical property representations, the end-to-end policy generalizes poorly, reaching 42.7\% average AE and 81.8\% SR3.

 While all baselines show improvements from SR1 to SR3 in \autoref{fig:attemptnum}c, these gains largely result from occasional success through repeated trials rather than informed adaptation.
 Among all methods, only \ourapproach{} and its variant without calibration achieve significant improvement from SR1 to SR2 ($p < 0.05$).
 As seen in \autoref{fig:attemptnum}c, \ourapproach{} acquires 53.2\% food items with its initial attempt (SR1).
 By inferring food properties during the initial attempt, the system adapts its skill selection and successfully picks up 77.2\% of the food items with two attempts (SR2), further achieving 87.3\% SR3.
 It dynamically adjusts skills (e.g., switching from skewering to scooping as nuggets firm up; \figref{fig:example_chicken_nuggets}) and generalizes across similar items on the same plate.
 These results demonstrate the effectiveness of \ourapproach{} for adaptive bite acquisition.